 Shipwreck Recovery and Salvaging

-Hurricanes Irma and Maria caused significant damage to the marine sector and the environment.
-Especially the Simpson Bay Lagoon is still filled with numerous wrecks that require salvaging.
-This particular activity therefore aims to lift all the remaining wrecks and dispose of all salvaged materials in an environmental friendly way.
+After Hurricanes Irma and Maria hit Sint Maarten, there was damage to the marine sector and the environment.
+The Simpson Bay Lagoon is still filled with debris from numerous wrecks.
+This project activity plans to lift all the remaining wrecks and dispose of all the salvaged materials in an environmentally friendly way.

 |Part of project||EDMP|